Amsterdam, Belgium and Paris

 Welcome to Europe!
 Amsterdam, in The Netherlands, is known for its vibrant culture of young travelers eager to explore the city’s treasures.
 The city itself is a sight to behold, filled with bicycles and gorgeous old buildings, which makes it ideal for exploring on foot.
 Our focus is on providing a safe and energetic tour of this dynamic place, as we tour the Vondelpark, check out the masterpieces on display at the Van Gogh Museum and Rijksmuseum, and even take a walking tour through the notorious Red Light District.
 Throughout, we’ll peer back into the origins of Dutch culture, and pause to reflect on the events of modern history as we visit the Anne Frank House, where the famous diarist and her family lived while in hiding from the Nazi forces that occupied the city.

 Belgium awaits!
 Our first stop enroute from Amsterdam to Belgium will be Fort Breendonk Prison Camp, where we will continue to learn about the toll the Holocaust took on this region.
 We will be based in Bruges, also known as the Venice of the North with its picturesque canals.
-During our stay we will be walking distance from the most beautiful sections of the city making it easy to walk out the door of our fantastic hotel and be steps from the Burg, the Stadhuis, and the Markt.
-One of the days, we will venture out of Bruges on easy to ride bikes for a scenic ride through the countryside, past windmills en route to Damme, a wonderfully quaint town that is home to dozens of bookshops and delicious eats.
+During our stay we will be within walking distance from the most beautiful sections of the city, making it easy to walk out the door of our fantastic hotel and be steps from the Burg, the Stadhuis, and the Markt.
+Perhaps the highlight of our time in Belgium is our visit to the countryside, where our awesome local guide will take us on a leisurely and scenic bike ride to Damme, a wonderfully quaint town that is home to dozens of bookshops and delicious eats.
 We’ll finish off our time in Belgium with a day trip to Antwerp, where we will explore the Diamond District, stroll through the Old Port, and learn about the immigrants who passed through here on their way to the US.

 In Paris we’ll experience the best of French culture as we marvel at priceless masterpieces and stunning architecture, stroll along the quintessential Parisian boulevards, and eat our way through the different arrondissements, or neighborhoods.
-You’ll see Quasimodo’s home at the Cathedral of Notre Dame, where Amelie was filmed in Montmartre, and shop til you drop on the Champs Elysees.
-We’ll visit the Palace of Versailles and learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens.
+You’ll see Quasimodo’s home at the Cathedral of Notre Dame, where Amelie was filmed in Montmartre, and shop til you drop on the Champs Elysées.
 Bike through some of Paris’ “hidden” neighborhoods, explore the Luxembourg Gardens or Pere Lachaise Cemetery, and take a sunset cruise down the Seine.
 Try some of your favorite recipes at authentic restaurants, such as crepes, fondue, and omelettes, or maybe taste something new–escargot anyone?
-There will be time for you to explore some of the cool shopping districts with a friend to bring home souvenirs and our counselors will accompany you to help you get the best bargains.
+There will be time for you to explore some of the cool shopping districts and street markets with a friend to bring home souvenirs, and our counselors will accompany you to help you get the best bargains.
 Don’t forget to indulge in a pastry from a Patisserie or a fresh Baguette from a Boulangerie.
 Finally, let’s not forget the experience of a lifetime going all the way to the top of the Eiffel Tower!

-While in Paris, art lovers can also sign up for our optional excursion to Monet’s home and gardens in Giverny.
+While in Paris, you can also choose to take day trips out of the city.
+Art lovers can sign up for our optional excursion to Monet’s home and gardens in Giverny.
 Fans of impressionist paintings will recognize his beautiful Japanese bridge over the lily pond.
+You may also visit the Palace of Versailles and learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens and go for a rowboat ride on the beautiful lake!

 DAY 13: FLIGHT BACK TO USA